 To find out how many points your teen has got, visit the UCAS website.

-It can all seem a bit overwhelming, so luckily there is help at hand from the careers advisers from the Exam Results Helpline.
-They will be ready and waiting for calls from 8am Thursday 15 August 2019 to provide valuable information and advice to students (and their parents) across the UK who receive unexpected A-level results (whether higher or lower) and more importantly for those who don’t know what to do next.
+It can all seem a bit overwhelming, so luckily there is help at hand from the careers advisers from the Exam Results Helpline, who will be able to provide valuable information and advice to students (and their parents) across the UK who receive unexpected A-level results (whether higher or lower) and more importantly for those who don't know what to do next.

 The helpline can be reached on 0808 100 8000.
 (Calls are free from landlines.
 Mobile network charges vary).
 Information can also be found on the National Career Service website.